Kamenets–Podolsky pocket: The encirclement of 1st Panzer Army

-Thus, with a powerful strike from the Volochysk, Chornyi Ostriv areas to the south and south-west, the troops of the 1st and the 4th Tank Armies, the 18th, 38th, 60th and the 1st Guards Armies of the 1st Ukrainian Front tore a huge gap in the German defense and had split the front of Army Group South into two parts- its 4th Panzer Army was driven back to the west and part of the forces of this army was surrounded on 24 March in Ternopil that was declared to be a fortress (Festung), while the 1st Panzer Army was enveloped from the south-west by the Soviet 4th Tank Army.

 At this time, Marshal Konev's 2nd Ukrainian Front, having struck from Zvenyhorodka to Uman, launched the neighboring Uman–Botoshany operation.
-They successfully broke through the German defenses, split the German front in fierce battles and rushed to the Dniester, deeply enveloping the left flank of the 1st Panzer Army.
-The Soviet 40th Army, advancing on the right wing of the front, on 21 March advanced to the Dniester north-east of Mogilev-Podolsky with advanced units, and then, having sent the main forces to the opposite bank of the river, began to develop an offensive in the general direction towards Khotyn.
+They broke through the German defenses, split the German front in fierce battles and rushed to the Dniester, deeply enveloping the right flank of 1st Panzer Army.
+40th Army, advancing on the right wing of the front, on 21 March advanced to the Dniester north-east of Mogilev-Podolsky with advanced units, and then, having sent the main forces to the opposite bank of the river, began to develop an offensive in the general direction of Khotyn.

-Thus, as a result of coordinated actions of the troops of the 1st and 2nd Ukrainian fronts, the entire 1st Panzer Army, numbering approximately 200,000 troops and consisting of 10 infantry, 9 panzer and panzer-grenadier, 1 artillery division, as well as various tank, artillery and engineering units, was by 30 March encircled by the troops of the 4th Tank, 1st Guards, 18th, 38th and 40th Combined Arms Armies in the area of Chemerivtsi, Dunaivtsi, Studenitsa, Kamianets-Podilskyi.
-The length of the front line around the German forces, which were squeezed in this area, was about 150 km.
+Thus by coordinated action, 1st and 2nd Ukrainian Fronts had by 30 March encircled the entire 1st Panzer Army, numbering approximately 200,000 troops (10 infantry, 9 panzer and panzer-grenadier, and 1 artillery divisions, as well as various tank, artillery, and engineering units) in the area of Chemerivtsi, Dunaivtsi, Studenitsa, and Kamianets-Podilskyi.
+The perimeter of the German forces surrounded in this area was about 150 km.

 While the encircled forces had food and ammunition enough to support them for over two weeks, the vehicles were extremely low on fuel.
-Hube had ordered all service units south of the Dniester to withdraw away from the main Red Army penetration which were taking place to the south on the 2nd Ukrainian Front's 40th Army front.
-Zhukov believed Hube would attempt to breakout to the south.
+Hube had ordered all service units south of the Dniester to withdraw from the main Soviet penetration to the south by 40th Army.
+Zhukov believed Hube would attempt to break out to the south.
 To prevent this, he stripped units from the encircling forces and sent them to reinforce the south side of the pocket.